alexduta-tech/selenium-python-framework/README.md

     ```

 2.  **Build and start the container:**
+- Docker setup is automated using a batch script.
+    1. Ensure Docker Desktop is installed and running
+    2. Run the setup script:

         ```bash
         run_selenium_docker.bat
         ```

-    This will build the Docker image and start the container in the background.
+- This will build the Docker image and start the container in the background.

-    Note: Initial Docker execution may take additional time to build the image and download dependencies.
+- Note: Initial Docker execution may take additional time to build the image and download dependencies.
 This is a one-time cost; later runs benefit from Docker’s caching mechanism.

 ## Running the Tests